soarsmu/Curiosity_in_Adversarial_Policy/MuJoCo/README.md

 # MuJoCo Games

-All the code files you need to replicate our experiments are released in the fold ```src```.
+All the code files you need to replicate our experiments are released in the folder ```src```.

 ## Training Curiosity-Driven and Victim-Aware Adversarial Policies:

 - Our attack: Run the ``` python adv_train.py --env <env_id> --vic_agt_id <vic_agt_id> --explore <explore> --algorithm rnd_policy```.
 - Baseline attack: ``` python adv_train.py --env <env_id> --vic_agt_id <vic_agt_id> --algorithm regular```.
 - 'env' specifies the game environment, 'vic_agt_id' specifies the victim policy under attacking (The exact choices for each game are shown in ```adv_train.py```). ```adv_train.py``` also gives the descriptions and default values for other hyper-parameters.
-- After training, the trained models and tensorboard logs are saved into the fold ``` ../agent-zoo/XXX ```, where XXX is the name of environments.
+- After training, the trained models and tensorboard logs are saved into the folder ``` ../agent-zoo/XXX ```, where XXX is the name of environments.
-- Visualization of tensorboard logs: ``` tensorboard --logdir=XXX ```, where XXX is the fold of tensorboard logs.
+- Visualization of tensorboard logs: ``` tensorboard --logdir=XXX ```, where XXX is the folder of tensorboard logs.

 ## Retraining of Victim Agents:

 - The adversarial model used for the retraining experiments in the ```../our agent/attack/``` folder.
 The weights of the adversarial policy networks are named as ```model.pkl```, and the mean and variance of the observation normalization is named as ```obs_rms.pkl```.
 - Run the ```python victim_train.py --env <env_id> --vic_agt_id <vic_agt_id> --adv_path <path-of-advesaries-model> --adv_obs_normpath <path-of-adversaries-observation-normalization> --is_rnd Ture ```.
 It is noticed that the choice of 'vic_agt_id' should be consistent with that in adversarial training.
-- After training, the trained models and tensorboard logs are saved into the fold ``` ../victim-agent-zoo/XXX ```, where XXX is the name of environments.
+- After training, the trained models and tensorboard logs are saved into the folder ``` ../victim-agent-zoo/XXX ```, where XXX is the name of environments.

 ## Evaluation: